javiereguiluz/easybook/doc/09-plugins.md

   * `app`, it stores the object that represents the whole **easybook** application.
 Access to any application property with `$event->app['property_name']` and modify any property with `$event->app['property_name'] = 'property_value';`

-In addition, it defines two methods:
+In addition, it defines method:

   * `getItem()`, it returns the active book item.
 When used for example with the `PRE_DECORATE` event, it stores the book item that is about to be decorated with the Twig template.
-  * `setItem(array $item)`, it allows you to replace the active item by the given item.
-This way you can modify any item configuration or event the whole item content.

 ### The `ItemAwareEvent` class